kjepo/camelog/README.md

 be hotter when the tap is not fully open.
 The whirlpool has a tendency to produce large amounts of foam when bubble bath is added.
-It is therefore best to add the liquid gradually - a couple of spoons is usually enough.
+It is therefore best to add the liquid gradually &mdash; a couple of spoons is usually enough.

 There are two controls at the right side of the tub, one button to turn on the whirlpool and one dial to set the intensity of the jets.
 If the whirlpool button doesn't work, someone may have turned off the master switch on the other side of the wall, in bedroom 2.
-If you have problems turning the whirlpool off, you might be holding the button down for too long - it only needs to be quickly tapped.
+If you have problems turning the whirlpool off, you might be holding the button down for too long &mdash; it only needs to be quickly tapped.

 <a name="patio-garden"></a>
 ## The patio and garden